xwp/wp-foo-bar/readme.md

 ./init-plugin.sh "Hello World"
 ```

-This will create a plugin `hello-world` in the current directory.
+This will create a plugin `hello-world` one level up from the current directory.
 The `init-plugin.sh` script will be removed from the scaffolded plugin.